SciTools/iris/docs/src/further_topics/which_regridder_to_use.rst

 | Weights caching | True                                                                |
 +-----------------+---------------------------------------------------------------------+

-.. _comparing metods:
+.. _comparing methods:

 Comparing Methods
 =================

 The various regridding algorithms are implementations of the following methods.
-While there may be slight differences in the way each regridder implements a given method, each regridder broadly follows the priciples of that method.
+While there may be slight differences in the way each regridder implements a given method, each regridder broadly follows the principles of that method.
 We give here a very brief overview of what situations each method are best suited to followed by a more detailed discussion.